Skip to content

 Why This Matters for You and Your Family

 When a retailer like Corporacion Prokompra suffers a breach, the information stolen can easily include personal details that belong to ordinary customers, employees, or suppliers.
-If your name, address, phone number, email, or payment records were among the internal files, those details are now in the hands of criminals.
+If your name, address, phone number, email, or payment records were among the internal files, those details may now be in the hands of criminals.
 Once exposed, this data rarely stays contained.
 It moves quickly into underground markets where other attackers buy it for identity theft, phishing campaigns, or to fuel further breaches.

 For your family, the risk is concrete.
 A single leaked email or phone number can lead to spam, scams, or attempts to reset passwords on accounts you actually care about.
 Children’s information, sometimes stored in retail loyalty programs or family-linked accounts, can also surface and be exploited.